ATP Finals: History

 The ATP Finals is the fifth iteration of a championship which began in 1970.
 It was originally known as the Masters Grand Prix and was part of the Grand Prix tennis circuit.
-It was organised by the International Lawn Tennis Federation (ILTF) and ran alongside the competing WCT Finals.
+It was organised by the International Lawn Tennis Federation (ILTF) and ran alongside the competing WCT Finals from 1971 to 1989.
 The Masters was a year-end showpiece event between the best players on the men's tour, but did not count for any world ranking points.

 In 1990, the Association of Tennis Professionals (ATP) took over the running of the men's tour and replaced the Masters with the "ATP Tour World Championships".
-World ranking points were now at stake, with an undefeated champion earning the same number of points they would earn for winning one of the four Grand Slam events.
-The ITF, who continued to run the Grand Slam tournaments, created a rival year-end event known as the Grand Slam Cup, which was contested by the 16 players with the best records in specifically Grand Slam tournaments that year.
+World ranking points were now at stake, with an undefeated champion earning a maximum of 1500 points.
+The ITF, who continued to run the Grand Slam tournaments, created a rival year-end event known as the Grand Slam Cup, which was contested by the 16 players with the best records in the Grand Slam tournaments of the season (1990–99).

-In December 1999, the ATP and ITF agreed to discontinue the two separate events and create a new jointly-owned event called the "Tennis Masters Cup".
-As with the Masters Grand Prix and the ATP Tour World Championships, the Tennis Masters Cup was contested by eight players.
-However, the player who was ranked number eight in the ATP Champion's Race world rankings was not guaranteed spot.
-If a player who won one of the year's Grand Slam events finished the year ranked outside the top eight, but still within the top 20, he was included in the Tennis Masters Cup instead of the eighth-ranked player.
-If two players outside the top eight won Grand Slam events, the higher placed player of the two in the world rankings took the final spot in the Tennis Masters Cup.
-This accommodation for Grand Slam winners who are nevertheless ranked outside the top eight continues in the event's current form.
+In December 1999, the ATP and ITF agreed to discontinue the two separate events and create a new jointly owned event called the "Tennis Masters Cup".
+As with the Masters Grand Prix and the ATP Tour World Championships, the Tennis Masters Cup was contested by eight players and teams.
+However, the player or team ranked number eight in the ATP Race world rankings was not guaranteed a spot: if a player or team won one of the year's majors and finished the year ranked from ninth to twentieth, they were included in the Tennis Masters Cup instead.
+If two outside the top eight won majors, the higher-ranked of the two in the world rankings took the final spot.
+This accommodation for major champions continues in the event's current form.